Punktum-dk/epp-service-specification/README.md

 This command covers a lot of functionality, it can complete operations such as:

 - change registrant for domain
-- add nameserver to domain
+- add name server to domain
-- remove nameserver from domain
+- remove name server from domain
 - add admin contact
 - remove admin contact
 - add billing contact